bitagoras/xtype/README.md

 Basic idea
 ----------

 The grammar tries to be minimalistic while it covers all possible application cases.
 Missing features of the format can be added by so-called _footnotes_.
-As in books, footnotes can be ignored while reading, but provide additional information to better understand the meaning.
+As in books, footnotes can be ignored while reading, but provide additional background information about the context or meaning.
 A footnote adds user-defined meta data to an element, which allows the application to read or understand the data in a new specific way.

 Properties
 ----------